Admonstrator/glinet-tailscale-updater/readme.md

 - `--no-upx`: Skips the UPX compression.
 The tailscale binaries will be larger but the update will be faster.

+- `--no-download`: Skips the download of the tailscale binaries.
+Useful if you have already downloaded the binaries and want to use them.
+Store the archive as `/tmp/tailscale.tar.gz`.

 - `--help`: Displays the help message with information about the available arguments.

 ## Quick start